sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 }
 ```

-Notice how if another character is received the output is cleared so all the
+Notice how if any other character is received the output gets cleared.
-LEDs are off.

 The host software configures the serial port with a `4800` baud rate: